movahedan/next-boilerplate/docs/directories.md

 ## Rules and Conventions

 1. Don't do over-creating files/directories just because it feels better.
     Every file/directory that we are creating, hide some of the complexity of the project.
-With a large number of files, more codes hide from us and I can't trust a person who hides a lot from me.
+With a large number of files, more codes hide from us and I can't trust a project which hides a lot from me.

 2. Relative imports are ugly, absolute ones are cool.